GuilhermeCaruso/bellt/README.md

 Guilherme Caruso  [@guicaruso_](https://twitter.com/guicaruso_) on twitter

 # License
-BSD licensed.
+MIT licensed.
 See the LICENSE file for details.